Sharrieff Shah: Personal life

 Shah married his wife, Jen Shah, known for The Real Housewives of Salt Lake City, in August 1994, after meeting in college.
+They have two children together: Sharrieff Jr. and Omar.
+He and his wife are Muslims.
+Jen Shah was jailed in 2023 for six and a half years for stealing pensions from vulnerable people.
 Sharrieff Jr. played cornerback for his father at Utah from 2013 to 2016.